department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-findings.md

 - Validate if it's intuitive to Veterans how to navigate between their debts and copay bills

-- Verify the labeling of ‘debts’, ‘bills’, and ‘balances’ as they relate to benefit debts and copay statements
+- Verify the labeling of ‘debt’, 'copay', and 'bills'